-The host interface parameter specifies how the J-Link/J-Trace debug probe is connected to the PC hosting the debugger.
+The host interface parameter specifies how the debug probe connected to the target is to be addressed by Ozone.
 All J-Link/J-Trace models provide a USB interface.
+For making use of that interface, select "USB" in the drop-down menu.

-Some J-Link/J-Trace models provide an additional Ethernet interface, which can be used for debugging an embedded application remotely (see Remote Debugging on page 215).
+Some J-Link/J-Trace models provide an additional Ethernet interface, which can be used for debugging an embedded application remotely (see Remote Debugging on page 216).
+Please select "IP" in case this connection is to be used.